Striving for Sustainable Fashion in the Print-on-Demand Sector

 My unused pile of clothes is a tip of the iceberg of waste that the Fashion world produces.
 The Fashion industry is laced with problems largely due to the number of clothes discarded and the data that suggests that Fashion pollutes the environment.

-Let’s discuss how reform is required in the industry, how sustainable fashion helps in the change and the role of Societal in this program.
+Let’s discuss how reform is required in the industry, how sustainable fashion helps in the change and the role that Societal could play.

 Sustainable fashion refers to a data-instigated and scientific program that ensures the manufacturing, selling and usage of apparels in a properly sustainable way.
 Sustainable fashion aims to impact all supply chain levels in the industry, beginning from materials sourcing to the production and selling of clothes.